undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Stay at one of the three intermediate towns rather than at the trailhead extremes.
-Westport (eastern end) has the deepest accommodation stock — from the Westport Plaza Hotel for the mid-range conference market to the long-running Old Mill Holiday Hostel for backpackers.
-Newport is the smallest of the three and the most atmospheric — the Mulranny Park Hotel and the Newport House (a Georgian country house with a salmon-fishing tradition; to verify operation) are the destination addresses.
-Mulranny itself has the Mulranny Park Hotel as the main option and several B&Bs along the bay.
-Achill at the western end is a destination in its own right and worth a separate two-night stay if you have time.
-For a Greenway-focused trip, splitting two nights between Newport and Mulranny gives you the best access to the rural sections of the trail without long transfers.
+Base yourself along the middle of the trail, not only at the ends.
+Westport has the deepest accommodation stock, from the Westport Plaza Hotel at the mid-range conference end to the long-running Old Mill Holiday Hostel for backpackers.
+Newport, the smallest of the three towns, is the most atmospheric; its destination address is Newport House, a Georgian country house with a salmon-fishing tradition (to verify operation).
+In Mulranny the Mulranny Park Hotel is the main option, with several B&Bs along the bay.
+Achill, at the western end, is a destination in its own right and earns a separate two-night stay if you have the time.
+For a trip built around the Greenway itself, split two nights between Newport and Mulranny.
+That puts the rural sections of the trail outside your door, with no long transfers.

 What to eat

-Mayo's food economy along the Greenway is shaped by the Atlantic fisheries and the upland sheep farms of the Nephin Beg range.
-In Westport, An Port Mór on Bridge Street is the long-running fine-dining option focused on Atlantic seafood; Sage Restaurant on High Street is the everyday mid-range.
-The Tavern Bar in Murrisk (just south of the Greenway start, near Croagh Patrick) is the pub-grub standard for after a Croagh Patrick climb.
-Newport has Kelly's Butchers, makers of the Newport black-and-white pudding and a working butcher's shop worth stopping at.
-Mulranny has Nevin's Newfield Inn for the casual evening meal, and the Mulranny Park Hotel dining room for the more formal option.
-At Achill, Calvey's Restaurant in Keel is the lamb-focused address.
-The Westport Saturday market sells regional cheese, baked goods and local fish.
+Two economies feed this coast: the Atlantic fisheries and the upland sheep farms of the Nephin Beg range.
+In Westport, An Port Mór on Bridge Street is the long-running fine-dining room for Atlantic seafood, while Sage Restaurant on High Street covers the everyday mid-range.
+The Tavern Bar in Murrisk, just south of the Greenway start near Croagh Patrick, sets the pub-grub standard after a climb.
+Stop in Newport at Kelly's Butchers, makers of the Newport black-and-white pudding and still a working butcher's shop.
+In Mulranny, Nevin's Newfield Inn handles the casual evening meal and the Mulranny Park Hotel dining room the formal one.
+Out at Achill, Calvey's Restaurant in Keel is the lamb specialist.
+On Saturday mornings the Westport market sells regional cheese and baked goods, plus local fish.

 What to do

-Ride the Greenway end-to-end over two days, with an overnight at Mulranny — this is the canonical use of the trail.
-The route is flat enough for any reasonable adult cyclist and has been engineered with parents-with-kids and accessible cycling specifically in mind.
-The trail crosses several sections of restored bog landscape and salt-marsh that are excellent for slow ornithology.
-Combine the Greenway with a Croagh Patrick climb from Murrisk (a separate day; the Reek is the country's most-climbed pilgrimage mountain).
-At Achill, the Atlantic Drive loop and the deserted village at Slievemore make the western anchor of the trip into a two-day excursion.
+Ride it end to end over two days, with a night at Mulranny.
+That is what the trail was built for.
+The gradients suit any reasonable adult cyclist, and the engineering had parents-with-kids and accessible cycling in mind from the start.
+Birdwatchers should go slowly: the trail crosses several sections of restored bog landscape and salt-marsh that are excellent for slow ornithology.
+Give Croagh Patrick its own day; the Reek, climbed from Murrisk, is the country's most-climbed pilgrimage mountain.
+At the western end, the Atlantic Drive loop and the deserted village at Slievemore can stretch Achill into a two-day excursion of its own.
 The accessible-cycling hub at Mulranny, opened in October 2024, offers tricycles and other adapted cycles for visitors with disability needs (verify current operating hours and booking process before relying on it).

 How to travel here